All Episodes

 Lisa Page had said the same thing.

-And what you then have is that dossier that Clinton bought for that became the basis, again, unverified.
+And what you then have is that dossier that Clinton bought for, that became the basis, again, unverified.

-That's that's the other amazing thing.
+That's the other amazing thing.

 He said, no, we never verified it, but he put his name to it.